yehia67/documentation/wallets/0.1/hub/introduction/overview.md

 We have the following channels for Hub:

-- `hub-dev`: A read-only channel where developers discuss topics and where any GitHub updates are displayed
+- **#hub-dev:** A read-only channel where developers discuss topics and where any GitHub updates are displayed

-- `hub-discussion`: An open channel where anyone is free to discuss Hub
+- **#hub-discussion:** An open channel where anyone is free to discuss Hub